Charlie-robin/portfolio/README.md

 # Charlie Richardson Portfolio

+Here is my Portfolio.

 ## Description

-My portfolio to showcase my most recent projects.
+My desire to learn new technologies has led me to the 12-week intensive self-funded _nology course.
+Here is the result of that course, a showcase of my projects and design abilities.

 ## Built With

 - React
 - Firebase
 - Fontawesome - Icons
-- @reachrouter
 - node-sass
 - mkrc